 - 2. Reform of peacekeeping operations to take the complexity of crises into account: one of France’s priorities at the UN

-The Department of Peacekeeping Operations – headed by Jean-Pierre Lacroix, who succeeded Hervé Ladsous on April 1, 2017 – currently deploys 16 peacekeeping operations, nine of which are in Africa.
+The Department of Peacekeeping Operations – headed by Jean-Pierre Lacroix, – currently deploys 12 peacekeeping operations, seven of which are in Africa.
 Since its establishment in 1948, 71 operations have been deployed worldwide.

 The largest missions (in terms of total personnel deployed, including military, police and civilian personnel) are:

-With 940 peacekeepers deployed worldwide in 8 PKOs, France is the second-largest supplier of troops of the five permanent members of the Security Council.
+With 1,017 peacekeepers deployed worldwide in 5 PKOs, France is the second-largest supplier of troops among the five permanent members of the Security Council.
 Several thousand French soldiers are also deployed on a national basis and provide daily support to peacekeeping operations.

 France is the only UN Member State to deploy a national force in support of peacekeeping operations.
 In Mali, the Barkhane force supports MINUSMA in the fight against jihadist terrorism in the region.
 In the Central African Republic, the Sangaris force provided support for MINUSCA until 2016.
 In Côte d’Ivoire, the Licorne force, followed by the French forces of Côte d’Ivoire, also supported the ONUCI throughout its mandate.